redis-stack/redis-stack-docs/docs/stack/get-started/tutorials/stack-node.md

 const persons = await personRepository.search().where('age').between(21, 65).return.all()
 ```

-The `boolean` field is filtering persons by their verification status.
-It already has some of the syntactic sugar in it.
+The `boolean` field is searching for persons by their verification status.
+It already has some of our syntactic sugar in it.
 Note that this query will match a missing value or a false value.
-That's why I specified `.not.true`.
-You can also call `.false` on boolean fields as well as all the variations of `.equals`.
+That's why I specified `.not.true()`.
+You can also call `.false()` on boolean fields as well as all the variations of `.equals`.

 ```javascript
 const persons = await personRepository.search().where('verified').true().return.all()